 The Lyra Nature comes packed with plenty of options on how to fit them on your ear, without which is quite uncomfortable.
 It is a reasonably large diameter so the donut foams come in handy to soften the pressure on the ear when you adjust them constantly to get that sweet spot.

 Over the ear works well for me personally.
 They feel very steady, even without the silicone ear guides and in-ear hooks.
 The ear hooks take the steadiness to a much higher level which most will find useful if they are more active when using them.
 They will not fall out with the hooks which come in medium or large depending on your ear size.

 Once you start using hooks plus the silicone cable guides the whole ensemble starts to get a little clumsy for me.
 There is just too much to manage to get them sitting right.
 The Lyra 6’s built-in ear hook system feels sturdier and simpler though I understand people have more choice on how to wear the Lyra Nature with the detachable hooks and guides.

-My initial impression of the Lyra Nature presentation is an impressively wide and tall soundstage with a forward and slightly euphonic vocal timbre as well as a fantastic level of treble articulation.
+The Lyra Nature presentation is an impressively wide and tall soundstage with a forward and slightly euphonic vocal timbre as well as a fantastic level of treble articulation.